diiegg/st-aws-ecs/README.md

 ## Navigation

-- main: Synfony Docker File.
+main: Synfony Docker File
-- production: Setting a production env for symfoy app.
+production-env: Setting a production env for synfoy app
-- ecs-temp: Cloud foundation templates.
+ecs-temp: Cloud foundation templates

 ## How to Dockerize a synfony app from scratch